ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en.gb.md

 > [!warning]
 > OVHcloud provides services for which you are responsible, with regard to their configuration and management.
 It is therefore your responsibility to ensure that they work properly.
 >
 > This guide is designed to assist you as much as possible with common tasks.
-Nevertheless, we recommend contacting a specialist provider if you experience any difficulties or doubts when it comes to managing, using or setting up a service on a server.
+However, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-gb/) if you experience any difficulties or doubts when it comes to managing, using or setting up a service on a server.
 >

 ## Overview